winningproduct/learn-portal/README.md

 # Cheatsheet

 ## Explore (Consider diverse alternatives)
-This is where you explore into different possibilities before locking down on a focused product concept
+This is where you explore into different possibilities before locking down on a focused product concept.
 #### Envision (Articulating the overall idea)
 Create a pitch deck (or equivalent) to present the idea to different stakeholders such as investors, partners and potential customers.
 #### Context/Competitor Analysis